Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 Finviz Review: Stock Screening with 67 Criteria

-Finviz does shine where the others do not because you can also screen on ten major candlestick patterns and 30 different stock chart patterns.
-This mix of fundamental screening criteria for investors, technical charts, and candlestick pattern recognition for traders make Finviz a good match for short-term and medium-term investors.
+Finviz shines where the others do not because you can also screen on ten major candlestick patterns and 30 stock chart patterns.
+This mix of fundamental screening criteria for investors, technical charts, and candlestick pattern recognition for traders makes Finviz a good match for short-term and medium-term investors.

 💡 Finviz vs Tradingview: Pattern Recognition